 A legacy of excellence

-- More than 250 students have scored a 30 or higher on the ACT over the past three years.
+- More than 300 students have scored a 30 or higher on the ACT over the past four years.

-- Placement into some of the nation’s top colleges, including:
+- Placement into some of the nation’s top universities, communities colleges, trade programs, and the armed forces.

 A future brighter than ever